syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 **-march**

-RISC-V ISA string for which to generate the code.
+The *ISA string* that specifies an architecture for which to generate code.
 The value must be in lowercase.
-For the list of supported extensions, refer to the `Supported Extensions <#supported-extensions>`__ chapter of this guide.
+See `Platform Support`_ for information about supported architectures.

 Alternatively, instead of ``march``, you can use the ``mattr`` option: in the case with the example above,